Top three reasons to climb Mt. Athabasca

 Alpine Climbing Weekend on Mt.
 Athabasca

-Spend two days in Jasper National Park and broaden your alpine climbing skills.
-With the help of an expert guide, you will spend two days climbing glaciated terrain and steep snow/ice.
-You will learn some basics of crevasse rescue and steep snow/ice climbing.
-These fundamentals of mountaineering will be used as you summit Mt.
+Spend two days in Jasper National Park and expand your alpine climbing skill set with the help of an expert guide.
+Spend two days climbing glaciated terrain and steep snow/ice and learn the basics of crevasse rescue.
+Put your newly acquired skills to the test as you summit Mt.
 Athabasca, one of the most accessible and enjoyable big peaks in the Canadian Rockies.
 Enjoy the ascent, take in the views from the top, and make the most of your weekend!

 Day One: Meet your guides and practice alpine skills